 - The Ethics of Campaigning During a Pandemic (Campaigns and Elections)

 - How Coronavirus Has Transformed Elections Across the U.S. (New York Times)

 Now is the time get creative.
 Stay safe and stay well.

 “Just as despair can come to one only from other human beings, hope, too, can be given to one only by other human beings.” – Elie Weisel

 Don’t wait to start your online digital campaign.
 From our $29 Monthly Option to our Enhanced Website Package featuring custom design and full content setup, we make building your website and starting you digital presence the easiest part of your campaign.
-Which Package Is Best For You?« Online Candidate Now Offering Political Canva Templates
+Which Package Is Best For You?« How Will COVID-19 Affect Local Political Campaigning?

 Local Political Campaigning During a Crisis [Infograph] »